 Familiar from appearances with the Winston-Salem Symphony, Franz has been called “a favorite of local audiences and musicians alike” by CVNC, the classical music website.
 Of his October performance of the Beethoven Sixth Symphony with the UNCSA Symphony Orchestra, CVNC wrote: “This is one of Franz's strengths – allaying the form to the content, or to state it backwards, the emotional content of the music never overcomes the structure but if anything, it is reinforced by the structural strength.”

-Recognized as “an outstanding musician with profound intelligence,” conductor Robert Franz is music director of the Windsor (Ontario, Canada) Symphony Orchestra, associate conductor of the Houston Symphony, and artistic director of the Boise Baroque Orchestra.
-Franz is in increasing demand as a guest conductor, having collaborated with The Cleveland Orchestra, Baltimore Symphony, St. Louis Symphony, North Carolina Symphony, and Winston-Salem Symphony, among others.
-He has performed with a wide array of renowned artists, including James Galway, Joshua Bell, Rachel Barton Pine, Chris Botti, Idina Menzel, and Judy Collins, as well as with composers such as Aaron Jay Kernis, Michael Daugherty, John Harbison, Jordan Pal and Jennifer Higdon.
+Franz is in increasing demand as a guest conductor, having collaborated with the Cleveland Orchestra, Baltimore Symphony, St. Louis Symphony, Rochester Philharmonic, North Carolina Symphony, Phoenix Symphony, Fort Worth Symphony Orchestra and Italy’s Orchestra da Camera Fiorentinas.
+He has performed with a wide array of artists, including James Galway, Joshua Bell, Rachel Barton Pine, Chris Botti, Idina Menzel and Chris Hadfield, as well as composers such as John Harbison, Jennifer Higdon and Jordan Pal.

 Get the best news, performance and alumni stories from UNCSA.